ray-project/ray/doc/source/serve/autoscaling.md

 :::
 **smoothing_factor**: The multiplicative factor to speedup/slowdown the autoscaling step each.
 E.g. When the use case has high large traffic volume in short period of time, user can increase the smoothing_factor to scale up the resource quickly.

 **metrics_interval_s**: This is control the frequency of how long each replica sending metrics to the autoscaler.
-(Normally you don't need to change this config)
+(Normally you don't need to change this config.)